Tang dynasty: End of the dynasty

 In 901, from his power base of Kaifeng, Zhu Wen seized control of the Tang capital Chang'an and with it the imperial family.
-By 903 he forced Emperor Zhaozong of Tang to move the capital to Luoyang, preparing to take the throne for himself.
-In 904 Zhu assassinated Emperor Zhaozong to replace him with the emperor's young son Emperor Ai of Tang.
-In 905 Zhu executed the brothers of Emperor Ai as well as many officials and Empress Dowager He.
-In 907 the Tang dynasty was ended when Zhu deposed Ai and took the throne for himself (known posthumously as Emperor Taizu of Later Liang).
+By 903, he forced Emperor Zhaozong of Tang to move the capital to Luoyang, preparing to take the throne for himself.
+In 904, Zhu assassinated Emperor Zhaozong to replace him with the emperor's young son Emperor Ai of Tang.
+In 905, Zhu executed the brothers of Emperor Ai as well as many officials and Empress Dowager He.
+In 907, the Tang dynasty was ended when Zhu deposed Ai and took the throne for himself (known posthumously as Emperor Taizu of Later Liang).
 He established the Later Liang, which inaugurated the Five Dynasties and Ten Kingdoms period.
-A year later Zhu had the deposed Emperor Ai poisoned to death.
+A year later, Zhu had the deposed Emperor Ai poisoned to death.

-Zhu Wen's hated nemesis Li Keyong died in 908 but, out of loyalty to Tang, Li never claimed the title of emperor.
+Zhu Wen's enemy Li Keyong died in 908, having never claimed the title of emperor out of loyalty to the Tang.
 His son Li Cunxu (Emperor Zhuangzong) inherited his title Prince of Jin along with his father's rivalry against Zhu.
-In 923 Li Cunxu declared a "restored" Tang dynasty, the Later Tang, before toppling the Later Liang dynasty the same year.
-However, southern China would remain splintered into various small kingdoms until most of China was reunified under the Song dynasty (960–1279).
+In 923, Li Cunxu declared a "restored" Tang dynasty, the Later Tang, before toppling the Later Liang dynasty the same year.
+However, southern China remained splintered into various small kingdoms until most of China was reunified under the Song dynasty (960–1279).
 Control over parts of northeast China and Manchuria by the Liao dynasty of the Khitan people also stemmed from this period.
-In 905 their leader Abaoji formed a military alliance with Li Keyong against Zhu Wen but the Khitans eventually turned against the Later Tang, helping another Shatuo leader Shi Jingtang of Later Jin to overthrow Later Tang in 936.
+In 905, their leader Abaoji formed a military alliance with Li Keyong against Zhu Wen but the Khitans eventually turned against the Later Tang, helping another Shatuo leader Shi Jingtang of Later Jin to overthrow Later Tang in 936.

 Administration and politics

 Initial reforms

 Taizong set out to solve internal problems within the government which had constantly plagued past dynasties.
-Building upon the Sui legal code, he issued a new legal code that subsequent Chinese dynasties would model theirs upon, as well as neighboring polities in Vietnam, Korea, and Japan.
-The earliest law code to survive was the one established in the year 653, which was divided into 500 articles specifying different crimes and penalties ranging from ten blows with a light stick, one hundred blows with a heavy rod, exile, penal servitude, or execution.
+Building upon the Sui legal code, he issued a new legal code that subsequent Chinese dynasties would model theirs upon, as well as neighbouring polities in Vietnam, Korea, and Japan.
+The earliest law code to survive was established in 653; it was divided into 500 articles specifying different crimes and penalties ranging from ten blows with a light stick, one hundred blows with a heavy rod, exile, penal servitude, or execution.
 The legal code distinguished different levels of severity in meted punishments when different members of the social and political hierarchy committed the same crime.
 For example, the severity of punishment was different when a servant or nephew killed a master or an uncle than when a master or uncle killed a servant or nephew.

 The Tang Code was largely retained by later codes such as the early Ming dynasty (1368–1644) code of 1397, yet there were several revisions in later times, such as improved property rights for women during the Song dynasty (960–1279).